fabacab/awesome-cybersecurity-blueteam/README.md

 - [Fast Incident Response (FIR)](https://github.com/certsocietegenerale/FIR) - Cybersecurity incident management platform allowing for easy creation, tracking, and reporting of cybersecurity incidents.
 - [TheHive](https://thehive-project.org/) - Scalable, free Security Incident Response Platform designed to make life easier for SOCs, CSIRTs, and CERTs, featuring tight integration with MISP.
 - [threat_note](https://github.com/defpoint/threat_note) - Web application built by Defense Point Security to allow security researchers the ability to add and retrieve indicators related to their research.
+- [Incidents](https://github.com/veeral-patel/incidents) - Web application for organizing non-trivial security investigations.
+Built on the idea that incidents are trees of tickets, where some tickets are leads

 ### Evidence collection